stanislavlevitt/FactSet-Demo/README.md

 **Demo Project for FactSet**
 <br/>

-Coding Challenge was completed in less than four hours.
+The coding challenge was completed in less than four hours.
 This backend application integrates with the GitHub Api in order to discover popular repositories on GitHub.

 <br />